tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 The recorder makes it very easy to just set it up, make the calls to the API you want to mock and then work with the recordings.
 The filenames are generated and I renamed them to something that made sense to me, but those were easy fixes and overall certainly a lot faster than creating these request/response pairs by hand.
 You can also tweak the responses using the mechanisms mentioned above and much more in the WireMock feature set, but that might be a topic for another blog post.

-As you may know, Business Central only accepts update / `PATCH` requests if you set the `If-Match` header correctly to the current `eTag` of the last entity, see e.g. [here][ifmatch] in the documentation for updating customers cia the API.
+Why did we capture the `If-Match` header though?
+As you may know, Business Central only accepts update / `PATCH` requests if you set the `If-Match` header correctly to the current `eTag` of the relevant entity, see e.g. [here][ifmatch] in the documentation for updating customers cia the API.
 To also simulate this behaviour, we can tell WireMock to only accept the update request with the correct header like this

 {% highlight json linenos %}
 {